TripitakaBC/ampinvt_esphome/README.md

 ## Integration into Home Assistant

 The code creates various sensors in the HA instance, many of which are boolean flags mapped to their function.
 Play around and build a test dashboard to see what works for you.
 The YAML and ampinvt.h files go into your esphome directory.
+You can check the uart read and writes by watching the logs for the ESP32 device in ESPhome; you will see a write string that should be followed by a 37 byte response string.
+If that doesn't occur, you have an issue with the hardware.
+I did manage to somehow destroy a HW-0519 during the creation of this so I discovered that problem along the way, where the write was being sent but no receive string was logging.

 # Credits